StydeNet/html/README.md

-#StydeNet Html package
+# StydeNet Html package

-This package contains a collection of Laravel PHP classes designed to generate common HTML components, like:
+This package contains a collection of Laravel PHP classes designed to generate common HTML components, such as:

 * Menus
 * Alert messages
 * Form fields
 * Collection of radios and checkboxes

-This is an extension of the Laravel Collective [HTML package](https://github.com/laravelcollective/html) and will be very useful for you if you are working in a custom CMS, an admin panel or basically any project that needs to generate dynamic HTML.
+This is an extension of the Laravel Collective [HTML package](https://github.com/laravelcollective/html) and will be very useful if you are working on a custom CMS, an admin panel or basically any project that needs to generate HTML dynamically.

 ## How to install

-1. You can install this package through Composer.
-Do this either by running `composer require styde/html ~1.0` or adding `styde/html: ~1.0` to your `composer.json` and running `composer update`.
+1. The preferred way to install this package is through Composer.
+Do this by either running `composer require styde/html ~1.0` or adding `styde/html: ~1.0` to your `composer.json` file and then running `composer update`.

 2. Next, add the new provider to the `providers` array in `config/app.php`